 The Salcha River tower began operations on June 26.
-As of July 17, 1,534 Chinook and 621 summer chum salmon have been counted at the tower.
-However, these are incomplete counts because poor water conditions obscured visibility at the tower between July 4 and July 10.
-Sonar was in operation during that time and will be used post-season to assess passage during days when visibility prohibited counts from the tower.
+Poor water conditions obscured visibility at the tower between July 4 and July 10 and have also been obscuring visibility since June 18.
+A cumulative of 1,534 Chinook and 621 summer chum salmon were counted at the tower during the dates it was operational.
+Sonar is also in operation and will be used post-season to assess passage during days when visibility prohibited counts from the tower.
 The BEG for Chinook salmon is 3,300-6,500 fish past the tower.